 Non-qualified stock options.
-Non-qualified stock options generally permit a named executive officer to purchase ordinary shares at a per-share exercise price equal to the fair market value of ordinary shares on the date of grant.
+We grant stock options to create incentives for our executives to take actions and make decisions that align with long-term shareholder value and stock price growth.
+Non-qualified stock options generally permit a NEO to purchase ordinary shares at a per-share exercise price equal to the fair market value of ordinary shares on the date of grant.
 Fair market value is equal to the closing price of ordinary shares as reported on the NYSE on the grant date.
-Options granted to named executive officers during the 2014 fiscal year generally have a 10 year term and vest one-quarter annually beginning on the first anniversary of the grant date.
+Options granted to NEOs during fiscal 2017 as part of the annual equity grant ordinarily have a 10 year term and vest one-quarter annually beginning on the first anniversary of the grant date.
+The options granted to NEOs during fiscal 2017 in connection with the special one-time performance grant ordinarily vest in their entirety on the fourth anniversary of the grant date.